How to Identify Antique Oil Paintings: Quick Tips

 - by Alan

 With antique oil paintings, the composition, condition, and artist can all have a great impact on the value.
-We love identifying pieces brought to us by our Orlando clients, especially when it is a particularly old or rare artistic work.
+We love identifying pieces brought to us by our Florida clients, especially when it is a particularly old or rare artistic work.
 We also understand that people are naturally curious; whether the piece was found by an amateur at a local estate liquidation, or it is part of a collection, the owner will want to find out as much information about the piece as possible.

-While you should always minimize contact with historical oils, and leave any in-depth or invasive inspections and restorations to a professional Orlando conservator, it’s nice to know how to properly handle and inspect your piece.
+While you should always minimize contact with historical oils, and leave any in-depth or invasive inspections and restorations to a professional Florida conservator, it’s nice to know how to properly handle and inspect your piece.
 So this is a quick overview of how to go about identifying different aspects of antique oil paintings.

 When handling any delicate antique oil painting, it’s important to prevent acidic skin oils transferring to the piece.
 Nitrile gloves work well for this.
 Although they wear out sooner than cotton gloves, they tend to allow for a better grip.
 If you need to take down any artwork, retain a firm grip with one hand at the base of the frame, and the other on one side.
 Be sure to prepare a padded, yet stable, surface to set it on before you begin.
-If you’re unsure about your ability to safely handle the piece, please call an Orlando professional.
+If you’re unsure about your ability to safely handle the piece, please call an Florida professional.

 Color and Content